Akash-Dahane/CompileWith-Gcc-Flags/README.md

 Note: Naming compile is optional, you can use another.

 Move the executable file(compile) at location /usr/local/bin

 Example: sudo cp /path/to/the/folder/of/compile/file  /usr/local/bin

 This is to make it accessible from anywhere in the terminal just like gcc/g++ .

-Now compile your program with simple syntax below. compile myProgram.cpp
+Now compile your program with simple syntax below.

+Example: compile myProgram.cpp

 Note: